-The CCRMP is a complex planproject and its emphasis on comprehensive and integrated resource e management will-required consideration by the County of several additional actions (described below) for its implementation.
-These actions will-provided the County with a regulatory framework for carrying out the various policies described within the CCRMP.
-It should be noted, however, that approval of these actions is just the beginning.
-Ongoing limplementation of the CCRMP will requires continuing efforts by the County, including public outreach and education programs, monitoring and technical analysis, negotiation with other agencies of jurisdiction, and coordination with volunteer community groups.
+The CCRMP is a complex plan and its emphasis on comprehensive and integrated resource management required consideration by the County of several additional actions (described below) for its implementation.
+These actions provided the County with a regulatory framework for carrying out the various policies described within the CCRMP.
+Ongoing implementation of the CCRMP requires continuing efforts by the County, including public outreach and education programs, monitoring and technical analysis, negotiation with other agencies of jurisdiction, and coordination with volunteer community groups.